bentoml/BentoML/README.md

 ## Why BentoML? ##

 🍱 Easily go from training to model serving in production
-- Support multiple ML frameworks natively: Tensorflow, PyTorch, XGBoost, Scikit-Learn and many more!
+- Supports multiple ML frameworks natively: Tensorflow, PyTorch, XGBoost, Scikit-Learn and many more!
-- Define custom serving pipeline with pre-processing, post-processing and ensemble models
+- Easy definition of custom serving pipelines with pre-processing, post-processing and ensemble models
+- Enables multi-model inference graph with model runners architecture
 - Standard `.bento` format for packaging code, models and dependencies for easy versioning and deployment
-- Integrate with any training pipeline or ML experimentation platform
+- Integrates with any training pipeline or ML experimentation platform

 ✨ Model Serving the way you need it
 - **Online serving** via REST API or gRPC